-To promote the livability and vitality of Tacoma's neighborhoods, the Planning & Development Services Department will establish an Urban Design Studio by 2018 to facilitate the development and implementation of the city-wide urban design program and individual urban design plans.

-consistent with the vision.
+To promote the livability and vitality of Tacoma's neighborhoods, the Planning & Development Services Department will establish an Urban Design Studio by 2018 to facilitate the development and implementation of the city-wide urban design program and individual urban design consistent with the vision.
 The lack of flexible design guidelines that fully implement the design policies of the One Tacoma Comprehensive Plan, encourage citizen participation, and provide predictable and responsive administration.
 A well-executed urban design program will result in functional, attractive, and sustainable urban areas, and induce context-sensitive and compatible development projects and patterns.
-An urban design program will enhance the City's design capabilities; increase the level of service, predictability, and consistency in the design What will we do?
+An urban design program will enhance the City's design capabilities; increase the level of service, predictability, and consistency in the design

-what will we do?
-Performance Tracking 2017 2018 2019 Program Start Secure necessary staffing and other resources to support program development in the next two years.
+Performance Tracking 2017 2018 2019 Program Start

+Secure necessary staffing and other resources to support program development in the next two years.
 Hire an urban designer/senior planner.
 Implement an urban design internship program.
+Create a partnership with UWT and employ consultant/professional services to assist in program development.

+Program Engagement

-Create a partnership with UWT and employ consultant/professional services to assist in program development. х Program Engagement Conduct effective community conversations to support development of the program during the next two years.
+Conduct effective community conversations to support development of the program during the next two years.
 Implement a substantial public involvement process to engage community activists, neighborhood representatives, stakeholders, and citizens in early and continuous conversations about the development of the urban design program.

+Program Adoption

-Program Adoption x Planning and Development Services will establish an Urban Design Studio, develop the city-wide urban design program and individual urban design plans, develop regulatory and administrative guidelines to implement the program and the plans, and fully engage the community in the process. х infrastructure deficiencies to support 20-minute neighborhoods.
+Planning and Development Services will establish an Urban Design Studio, develop the city-wide urban design program and individual urban design plans, develop regulatory and administrative guidelines to implement the program and the plans, and fully engage the community in the process.